-The Department of Small Animal Clinical Sciences offers a three-year Residency in Zoological Medicine.
-The starting date is July 15, 2019.
+The Department of Comparative, Diagnostic, and Population Medicine offers a three-year Residency in Zoological Medicine.
 The program is supervised by a Diplomate of the American College of Zoological Medicine (ACZM).
 The three faculty members involved in the first two years of the program are Diplomates of the ACZM, and one is also a Diplomate of the ACVM (Virology, Bacteriology/Mycology).
 The third year of the residency is mentored by two Diplomates of the ACZM.
 The individual completing this program will have attained a broad clinical base for future involvement in a variety of nondomestic animal practices including zoos, wildlife parks, primate centers, research institutions, universities, or privately owned hospitals.

-The first two years of the three-year certificate program primarily involve participation in the Zoological Clinical Service within the UF Veterinary Hospitals (UFVH) and in field activities at a variety of Florida zoological collections including Lubee Bat Conservancy, St. Augustine Alligator Farm, and Santa Fe College Teaching Zoo.
-Approximately 1,800 cases are seen within the UFVH and another 1,000 cases are evaluated/treated in the field at zoological facilities.
-The first and second year residents rotate between two consecutive weeks in the UFVH followed by one week in the field and one week for professional development.
+The first two years of the three-year certificate program primarily involve participation in the Zoological Medicine Service within the UF Veterinary Hospitals (UFVH) and in field activities at collaborating Florida zoological facilities, including Lubee Bat Conservancy, St. Augustine Alligator Farm, and Santa Fe College Teaching Zoo.
+Approximately 2,000 cases are seen within the UFVH and another 1,000 cases are evaluated/treated in the field at zoological facilities.
 The third year of the residency will be primarily at White Oak Conservation Center, working under their clinical veterinarians, both Diplomates of the ACZM.
 White Oak Conservation Center is located near the Florida/Georgia border and is a private conservation facility that houses a large collection of endangered hoofstock, cheetahs, and birds.
-There are approximately 2500 medical evaluations or treatments performed annually within the collection.
+There are approximately 3,000 medical evaluations or treatments performed annually within the collection.
 Housing is provided on site at White Oak, with pets conditionally permitted to be housed on site.

-During the first two years, residents are involved in teaching and training third and fourth year veterinary students, with three to six students rotating through an elective Clerkship in Zoological medicine every two weeks.
+During the first two years, residents are involved in teaching and training third and fourth year veterinary students, with four to six students rotating through an elective Clerkship in Zoological Medicine every two weeks.
 While a majority of the students will be from the University of Florida, veterinary students from other veterinary colleges also take the clerkship.
-In addition, there will be a rotating intern that will spend approximately half of the year with the Zoological Medicine Service.
+In addition, there is a rotating intern that will spend approximately half of the year with the Zoological Medicine Service.
 While at White Oak, the residents are also involved in teaching and training third or fourth year rotating veterinary students.

 The college requires that all Residents receive, in addition to clinical training, some exposure to investigative approaches during their residency.
-A Residency Research Project is a requirement of all Residents in the Department of SACS, and the awarding of a Resident Certificate is dependent on completion of this project by January of the second year and organization of findings into a scientific paper for submission to a refereed journal prior to the end of the second year.
+A Residency Research Project is a requirement of all Residents in the CDPM Department, and the awarding of a Resident Certificate is dependent on completion of this project by January of the second year and organization of findings into a scientific paper for submission to a refereed journal prior to the end of the second year.
 There is a research training course for first year residents.
 Annual presentation in the Resident and Intern Series is required.
-Residents are also expected to submit a clinical case report to a refereed journal by the end of the first year.
-Active participation in a biweekly journal club for board preparation is also expected.
+Residents are also expected to submit a clinical case report or series to a refereed journal by the end of the first year.
+Active participation in a weekly journal club for board preparation is also expected.

 At least one year of post graduate clinical experience.